 Zach and Ms. Vik were on the edge of the crowd, being pushed away to clear the area as Brian looked around.
 Brian confirmed what Ms. Vik was saying as she was trying to convince an officer they should not be sent away.
 So Ms. Vik and Zach were allowed to stay, but kept isolated from the others.
 They were also more intensively interviewed about anything they might have seen?
 Rol was escorted to a secure vehicle, and placed in the rear cabin where there was obviously space for questioning.
 Once the doors were closed and the vehicle started moving, the officers with him started the interview, asking him to start repeating his defense.
 They also questioned specific points and asked questions from alternate perspectives.
 Rol recognized the interrogation tactic, and realized this was going to be even a longer day than he had thought.Meanwhile, Back On The Ship

-As Aiden proceeded below decks, he marveled that there was a major act of violence and Zimzod was not involved!
+As Aiden went below decks, he marveled there had been a major act of violence and Zimzod wasn't involved!
 Once on the stairway, Aiden looked out at the madness to notice new movement.
-While it was obvious Emkir hadn't seen it yet, a definite flow of press was heading out of the berth!
+While it was obvious Emkir hadn't seen it yet, a definite flow of press was moving out of the berth!
 They were leaving.
-Having realized the story was elsewhere, the piranha were off, and Aiden heaved a sigh of thanks that the company had, if only for a short time, left.
+Having been told the story was elsewhere, the piranha were off, and Aiden heaved a sigh of thanks that the company had, if only for a short time, left.
 Soon, he reached the Admiral, who was still recovering and stuffing flimsies into his duffel.
 Emkir stood to scan the crowd once more, and marvel at the madness.
 As he heard Aiden, he also realized that something was happening, and the crowd seemed to be leaving.
 As he considered this, Aiden came up and explained the situation to him.
 Aiden finished up telling Emkir to call Mikah for details first, but she wanted him to call Admiral Uuela asap.
 With that, Emkir sparked up his comms to call Mikah.

 _________________________________________________________________________ Next: Where The Dust Settles